lcapossio/fresca/README.md

 * +-0.5deg celsius accuracy from -10deg to +85deg without calibration (Higher accuracy is possible through calibration)
 * Interactive menu to modify sensor/temperature control parameters
 * Monitoring of temperature for each sensor on 7-segment displays, regardless of user input
-* CoolOn/CoolOff thresholds offer hysteresis-like temperature control for each sensor
+* CoolOn/CoolOff and HeatOn/HeatOff thresholds offer hysteresis-like temperature control for each sensor
 * Offset calibration for each sensor, stored in the DS1820's EEPROM (each sensor will store the calibration data)
 * Storage of settings in Arduino's EEPROM
 * Sensor CRC and presence checking (no wrong read-outs)